debugdesuka/R_Pi_4_Fanshim_PWM/README.md

 This code was copied in from the [pwm_fanshim](https://github.com/grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/tree/pwm_fanshim) branch of my [RPi4_Python_FanshimPWM_Temperature_Control_with_logging](https://github.com/grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging) repository on December 3rd 2019.

 This is a stable version that had been running for several days.
-I have included a large log file from the R Pi 4  running continuosly for several days and some screenshots of the HTML logging file.
+I have included a large log file from the R Pi 4  running continuously for several days and some screenshots of the HTML logging file.

 I would suggest putting the files in a directory /home/pi/fanshim and then following the instructions below.